 Cleaning the turbine flowmeter

+Warning: Do not use alcoholic solutions for the turbine, otherwise there can be damages to the plastic material.
 It is necessary to disinfect periodically the turbine for sanitary measures or/and for the correct device function.